watisluv1910/The-continuation-of-the-5-th-homework-for-procedural-programming-1-course-1-semester-RTU-MIREA/readme.txt

 			1.2.1.2)A variant is possible at which the Notepad won't be able to correctly display all the characters due to the differences in the encodings.

+2)Ranks:

+	2.1)Subtask 19th:

+		2.1.1)Restrictions:

+			2.1.1.1)The height of student was limited by 244 cm 'cause it's the maximum height of person that ever was fixed (according to the Guiness Records Book).

+	2.2)Subtask 67th: